codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 ---
-title: "Manage webhook consumers to subscribe to events"
+title: "Build webhook consumers to subscribe to events"
-sidebar_label: "Manage webhook consumers"
+sidebar_label: "Consume webhooks"
 description: "Create new webhook consumers and manage existing ones to receive webhooks using the Portal or the API"
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem"

+A webhook consumer is your application's implementation of a POST endpoint built to receive Codat's webhooks.
+In general, one webhook consumer is required per event type.
+The webhook consumer must receive a POST request and process the event within 15 seconds.
+We advise passing the event to an internal message queue to ensure the event is processed within the alloted time frame.

-## Create a webhook consumer
+## Configure webhook consumer

-To start listening to messages we send you, configure your webhook consumer endpoints.
+Once you have build your webhook consumer you will need to configure Codat to send the consumer events.
 Navigate to **Settings > Webhooks > Events > Configure consumer** and click **Add endpoint** to create a new consumer.

 Add the endpoint URL that you want to receive the messages, an optional description, and choose the events that this endpoint should listen to.
-If you don't specify the event types, your endpoint will receive all events by default.
+You must specify a least one event type per endpoint.

 Browse our event catalog [in the Portal](https://app.codat.io/monitor/events) or in our [documentation](/using-the-api/webhooks/event-types) to choose the event types that suit your use case.